Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

-vegan is a good greenscreename no need to bend the knees; chew chew, you moo moo cash cowz leaves = green pigmentation = vegan packaging sap is good glue, and selective breeding can drop fruits at any stage; for the sour grape drink in its' own skin (the tardis had an apostrophe in my' /own'?/ image)
+vegan is a good greenscreename no need to bend the knees; chew chew, you moo moo cash cowz leaves = green pigmentation = vegan packaging sap is good glue, and /selective breeding|environmentalab conditionals|../ can drop fruits at any stage; for the sour grape drink in its' own skin (the tardis had an apostrophe in my' /own'?/ image)

 ne(u)utri((c)k)nouus are (particular) waves() (from quantum eraser experiments; "nature", communication, weapons,..),.. after losing all my money at the casino, and not being able to afford a new phone, laptop(i missed the sale, because they removed it earlt),..